 Addressing Maritime Insecurity (AMARIS)

-InfoStart date: 1 March, 2020 End date: 30 November, 2022 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 19-M07-KU Countries: Ghana Thematic areas: Conflict, peace and security, State building, governance and civil society, Transport and infrastructure, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Kofi Annan International Peacekeeping Training Centre (KAIPTC), Ghana Centre for Maritime Law and Security (CEMLAWS), Ghana University of Ghana (UG), Ghana Project website: go to website (the site might be inactive) Project coordinator: Christian Bueger Total grant: 4,999,986 DKK
+InfoStart date: 1 March, 2020 End date: 30 November, 2022 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 19-M07-KU Countries: Ghana Thematic areas: Conflict, peace and security, State building, governance and civil society, Transport and infrastructure, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Kofi Annan International Peacekeeping Training Centre (KAIPTC), Ghana Centre for Maritime Law and Security (CEMLAWS), Ghana University of Ghana (UG), Ghana Project website: go to website (the site might be inactive) Project coordinator: Christian Bueger Total grant: 4,999,986 DKK

 High levels of maritime insecurity significantly affect a country’s prospects for trade, sustainable development, environmental protection, as well as the welfare of coastal populations.
 Piracy, for instance, threatens the transport industry and undermines revenues that can be created from exports or tourism.
 Illegal fishing not only implies environmental degradation, but also a challenge for food security.
 How can maritime insecurities be reduced?
 What law enforcement and crime prevention strategies are the most promising?
 How can the international community support and build capacity in countries that suffer from maritime insecurities?